Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You’ll need to have regular blood tests every few months in the year after surgery, to make sure you don’t have anemia, high blood glucose, or low calcium levels.
+You’ll need to have regular blood tests every few months in the year after surgery.
+This is to make sure you don’t have low blood iron (anemia), high blood glucose, or low calcium or vitamin D levels.
+If you have heartburn, you may need to medicine to reduce stomach acid.

 Before you agree to the test or the procedure make sure you know: